npwinkler/Resume/README.md

 Resume
 ======

-A copy of my resume.
+A public version of my resume, hopefully made with LaTeX.